 The Palestinian ratification of the Rome Statute and its article 12(3) declaration was the subject of extensive commentary.
 Kevin disagreed with Nimrod Karin’s posts on Just Security that these steps amount to “lawfare”.
 He also argued why an investigation into Arafat’s death would be problematic.
 The issues of settlements in the West Bank was discussed in Ido Rosenzweig’s guest post and by Kevin who explained why the Palestinian Authority cannot use an ICC investigation as leverage to freeze settlement construction.

 Foreign affairs law issues came up in Peter’s discussion of the constitutionality of Boehner’s invite to Netanyahu in light of precedents where the Logan Act was invoked, Julian’s argument that President Obama needs congressional approval to lift the trade embargo on Cuba, and Julian’s analysis whether a US-Iranian nuclear deal should take the form of an article II treaty with its requirement of congressional approval.

 In other posts, Fox News came under fire from Kevin for its report on Paris’ “no-go” zones and from Deborah over its factual inaccuracies in reports on Muslims in the UK and France.
 Kristen updated us on the Haiti Cholera case where the SDNY upheld the UN’s immunity, and Kevin posted a youtube video of a protest song on Australia’s detention centre on Manus Island

-Thanks go out to our guest contributor and have a nice weekend!
+Many thanks to our guest contributors and have a nice weekend!